If you are unfamiliar with Shaker Village of Pleasant Hill or you visited as a child in the 90’s, it’s time for a visit!

-Times have changed and the employees no longer dress in period costumes and there is more of a focus on connecting the stories of the Shakers from the past to the present.
+The employees no longer dress in period costumes.
+Now there is more of a focus on connecting the stories of the Shakers from the past to the present.

-Shaker Village offers more hands-on exhibits, daily activities, lectures, special exhibits, events and hands-on learning that really challenge you to find common ground and learn from other perspectives.
+Shaker Village offers more hands-on exhibits, daily activities, lectures, special exhibits, events, and hands-on learning.
+They really challenge you to find common ground and learn from other perspectives.

 You Can Take a Riverboat Cruise

 Enjoy a peaceful ride on the Dixie Belle Riverboat on the Kentucky River.
 Guests will depart from the same landing that was used by the Shakers who regularly traded with travelers along the river.

 You will learn more about the history of the area and spot unique rock formations and wildlife along the way on the paddle wheeler that can hold up to 115 guests on the one hour cruise.